-Achieve lasting school climate change with our intensive, cost-effective two-year implementation program.
+Achieve lasting school climate change with the International Institute for Restorative Practices Graduate School’s intensive, cost-effective two-year implementation program.
 The SaferSanerSchools™ program achieves 100% staff participation in restorative practices and reliably produces positive outcomes, which start to occur at the very outset of implementation.
 Built-in assessment mechanisms and a solid sustainability program achieves organizational change.

 of West Philadelphia High School

 SaferSanerSchools Whole-School Change Program

 A cost-effective way to achieve lasting change that enhances and builds relationships between students, staff and parents, improves student behavior, reduces violence and bullying and creates a sense of community.

 Comprehensive Two-Year School Implementation Program

 Unlike piecemeal efforts using varied approaches that lack an explicit focus, IIRP helps school leadership and staff develop a customized plan based on their own needs and goals.
 Everyone on the school staff has a say and a role in implementation.
 Several staff are selected and trained as professional development instructors to ensure program sustainability.
 Activities include:

 - Regular follow-up phone meetings

 The Whole-School Change Program involves 11 Essential Elements, including affective statements, restorative questions, fair process, small impromptu conferences, proactive circles, responsive circles and restorative conferences.
 Staff teams, working in small professional learning groups, focus on understanding and using these elements.

 Another unique feature of this program is that all of our professional development days can be applied to graduate coursework at the IIRP Graduate school.
 This is an attractive benefit to your staff who can chose to supplement the in-school instruction with 12 hours of online coursework to earn graduate school credit.